influxdata/telegraf/plugins/secretstores/systemd/README.md

 `systemd-creds encrypt`) does not match the one used in the `LoadCredentialEncrypted` statement.

-In case you are having trouble to reference credentials in Telegraf, you should check what is available via
+In case you are having trouble referencing credentials in Telegraf, you should check what is available via

 ```shell